DanielXMoore/CoffeeCoverage/docs/HOWTO-istanbul.md

 Writing a Custom Loader
 =======================

-If the defaults in `coffee-coverage/register-istanbul` don't work for you, you can write a custom loader.
+If the defaults in `@danielx/coffeecoverage/register-istanbul` don't work for you, you can write a custom loader.
 Save this in "coffee-coverage-loader.js":

     var path = require('path');
-    var coffeeCoverage = require('coffee-coverage');
+    var coffeeCoverage = require('@danielx/coffeecoverage');
     var projectRoot = path.resolve(__dirname, "../..");
     var coverageVar = coffeeCoverage.findIstanbulVariable();
     // Only write a coverage report if we're not running inside of Istanbul.